Sushilsuki-Git/Sushilsuki-Git/README.md

 - 👀 I’m interested in technology, and coding
 - 🌱 I’m currently learning java and DSA
 - 💞️ I’m looking to collaborate on java
-- 📫 How to reach me through email
+- 📫 How to reach me: through email
 - 😄 Pronouns: he/him